HELPING RESIDENTS — KEY INFORMATION:

-Whilst we may not be able to resolve every issue, we will always do our best to advocate on your behalf and ensure that you are provided with a meaningful response to your enquiry.
+While we may not be able to solve every problem, we will always do our best to advocate on your behalf and provide a meaningful response.

-If you ask me to pursue a matter on your behalf, my office will use your information to assist you.
-We may share your details with relevant agencies (e.g. Department for Work and Pensions, the Home Office, or Buckinghamshire Council) where necessary.
-Click here to read my privacy policy in full.
+If you ask me to act on your behalf, we may need to share your information with relevant agencies, such as the Department for Work and Pensions, the Home Office, or Buckinghamshire Council.
+You can read our full privacy policy here.

 As a rule, my team and I aspire to respond to emails within the following timeframe: